 For selling platinum, auction houses are the best option, where you usually pay significantly more than a normal platinum buyer.
 However, if larger quantities of the precious metal are involved, it is best to forgo the option or insist on having the platinum picked up – shipping always involves a certain risk that should not be taken recklessly.
 If platinum is to be sold as safely as possible, it is advisable to accept the discount in value and go directly to a local bank branch or bullion dealer, where the money is also paid out locally.
 This way sellers are on the safe side when selling platinum.

-By the way: Unlike gold, platinum is subject to VAT within Germany.
+Unlike gold, platinum is subject to VAT within some countries.
 This should be taken into account when selling platinum, because usually only net prices are given.
 Afterwards, the value added tax is additionally levied on these prices.
 It is therefore also worthwhile here to calculate exactly before the sale is made.